dodgeblaster/jscourse/chapters/Day2/02_DataStructures/README.md

 }

 function createPlayer(name) {
-    // return an object in the format of exampleOfTeamObject }
+    // return an object in the format of exampleOfPlayerObject }
 ```